allvpv/website/content/haotic-journey-through-envvars/index.md

 ## Where are they going?

 After running the new program, the kernel just dumps the variables to an array on the stack.
 This static array cannot be easily modified.
-It cannot be extended with one more variable.
-The layout in memory simply does not allow for that.

-And that's why the program has to copy those variables to some modifiable data structure.
+So the program would then copy those variables to some modifiable data structure.
 That allows to adjust the environment while you are running the program.

-Let's explore what underlying structure is used for storing the environment variables in some most essential programming languages/frameworks.
+Let's explore what underlying structure is used for storing the environment variables in some most essential programming tools/languages/frameworks.
 Out of curiosity, I've checked the source code of:
-- `bash` - it stores the variables in a hash map;
+- `bash`: it stores the variables in a ***hashmap***.
+    * Or, to be more precise, in a ***stack of hashmaps***.
+      When you execute a process inside `bash`, `bash` traverses the stack of hashmaps to copy all environment variables into an array, which is then passed to the child process.

+      Why stack?
+Each function invocation in `bash` creates a local scope – a new entry on the stack.
+If you declare your variable with `local`, it then ends up in this local scope instead of the global hashmap.
+And when the function exits, the scope is popped from the stack.

+      - As you probaly know, `export`ing a variable in `bash` makes it an environment variable.

+        What's interesting is that you can export a `local` variable too – and it does not make it global!
+Rather, all subsequent commands inside this function will inherit this variable, that is, it will be passed to them as an environment variable.
+And when the function exits, the variable disappears.

+        - I would have never learn this without diving into the source code of `bash`, just (wrongly) assuming that `export` means – *make it global*!
+Super interesting stuff.

 - `glibc` (the default C library on Linux) – uses a dynamic array; this array can be managed by `putenv` and `getenv` library functions.
 - `Python` – uses `os.environ` dictionary, but this is only a proxy to more